 The external import extension can call user functions for any field

 where external data is imported.
-A sample function is provided in
+Some sample functions are provided in

 Basically, the function receives three parameters:

 |$record||array||The complete record being handled.
 This makes it possible to refer to other fields of the same record during the transformation, if needed.|

 |$index||string||The key of the field to transform.
 Modifying other fields in the record is not possible since the record is passed by value and not by reference.
 Only the field corresponding to this key should be transformed and returned.|

 |$parameters||array||Additional parameters passed to the function.
 This will be very specific to each function and can even be completely omitted.
 External import will pass an empty array to the user function if the “parameters” property is not defined.|

 The function is expected to return only the value of the transformed field.